-Its continuous growth, linked to the sea (the Romans gave it the name Portus or port).
-You can be seen in the many and varied monuments, from the cathedral with its Romanesque choir to the beautiful train station São Bento and the typically Portuguese Manueline-style Church of Santa Clara.
+Its continuous growth, linked to the sea (the Romans gave this name Portus or port).
+The many and varied monuments can be seen in the cathedral with its Romanesque choir to the beautiful train station São Bento and the typically Portuguese Manueline-style Church of Santa Clara.

 Portugal has become one of the top Golf Destinations in Europe over the last two decades.
 It wins World’s Best Golf Destination 2014 in the World Golf Awards.
 A sister event of the prestigious World Travel Awards.

-The region is extremely popular with golfers looking for a more cost-effective way to experience Golf in the Mediterranean sunshine.
-Cheaper than Spain, France, and Italy, golf on the Portuguese provides some of the best budget sunshine golf in Europe.
+The region is extremely popular with golfers looking for a more cost-effective way to experience golf in the Mediterranean sunshine.
+Cheaper than Spain, France, and Italy, golf on the Portuguese provides some of Europe’s best budget sunshine golf.
 It is perfect for Golfers who also wish to take their family on vacation with them.

 Portugal offers a vast amount of natural parks that you can view and explore.
 The best one is Peneda-Gerês National Park (the only one in Portugal) is considered one of the best national parks in Europe.
 The rank was made by the British newspaper The Guardian, which brought together a top 10 list of the best parks in Europe.

 Wild ‘garrano’ ponies and rides on these domesticated animals through its oak forests and sierras are some of the things to do in Peneda Gerês.
-The newspaper also highlights the natural beauty of the landscapes, natural pools and ancient Roman roads, marked with 2.000-year-old milestones.
-See: Walking in Portugal
+The newspaper also highlights the natural beauty of the landscapes, natural pools, and ancient Roman roads, marked with 2.000-year-old milestones.
+Book a journey: Walking in Portugal

-The Sanctuary of Fátima is the largest place of worship in Portugal.
-Nossa Senhora de Fátima is a title given to the Blessed Virgin Mary honoring the reported apparitions of her to three shepherd children in Fátima, Portugal.
-On the 13th day of six consecutive months in 1917, starting on May 13.
+The Sanctuary of Fatima is the largest place of worship in Portugal.
+Nossa Senhora de Fatima is a title given to the Blessed Virgin Mary honoring the reported apparitions to three shepherd children in Fatima, Portugal.
+On the 13th day of six consecutive months in 1917, it always started on May 13th.

 Pilgrimage to the site goes on all year round.
 But the main pilgrimage festivals take place from May to October, on the 13th day of each month, on the anniversaries of the original appearances.

-Braga is a place of strong religious traditions, especially with the Catholic Church.
-It’s not by accident it’s often referred to as the “city of archbishops”!
+Braga is a place of intense religious traditions, especially with the Catholic Church.
+It’s not by accident; it’s often referred to as the “city of archbishops”!